xuchen66/sphinx-emdocs/source/serialEM_note_eucentricity_with_beamtilting.rst

 1. Calibration - Focus & Tuning - Extended Autofocus

 This can take the range way over typical range for autofocus calibration of 72 microns.
-For example, we do this in a range (-300 to +100 microns).
+For example, we do this in a range (frmo -300 to +100 microns).
 This makes autofocusing measured value more accurate for large defocus condition.

 The calibration result should be saved from menu Calibration - Save